masiNgxiki/SDF01-2025/README.md

-# [SDF01] Challenge: My First Repo 🚀
+# Welcome to Masi's world!

-# 👋 Hi, I'm [Your Name]
+# 👋 Hi there, I'm Masibulele Ngxiki

-🌱 Beginner Software Developer | 🚀 Excited to Learn & Build
+# Stress Tester becoming a software developer | 🚀 Excited to Learn & Build

 ---